pulp-platform/pulp-dsp/test/README.md

 Currently the library is being tested on Mr.Wolf, in the folder mrWolf several subfolders are present:

 - `test_data`: contains the data needed for testing the functions.
 For now it contains vec_data.h for dot product function (i.e. two vector or desired length and the expected result from the dot product).
+Ignored in gitignore.

 - `test_fct`: is used during the very first implementations and development of the functions for the library.
+Local functions (i.e. fct.c) are used.

 - `test_lib`: after testing the functions in the previous folder, the tested function will be added into ../Source and consequently added to the static library in ../Lib.
 This folder is used for testing the function included in the static library (.a) to double check the correctness and the performance.
+Note: in the Makefile include the folder containing `plp_math.h` and the static library.

 Both `test_fct` and `test_lib` contain three subdirectories to test on fabric controller with ibex extensions, on cluster single core and on cluster multicore with riscy extensions.